michaelloudermilk/ml/Device-log-Troubleshooting.md

 4. UNMS accepts this connection and locks communication with this device only to unique UNMS key
 3. User authorises device and UNMS has full access to device

+# Connection terminated by UNMS (establishing connection)

+Typical example:

+     Sep  9 14:25:16 udapi-bridge[3300]: peer closed connection (status 1000): Connection terminated by UNMS while establishing connection.
+     Sep  9 14:25:16 udapi-bridge[3300]: connection closed

+This error is typically related to this error in UNMS log:

+     [log,error,ws] data: WS - problem with establishing connection from <ip of site>, unexpected data: Error: Unsupported state or unable to authenticate data)

+It has the same solution as [Problem with AES encryption](https://github.com/Ubiquiti-App/UNMS/wiki/Device-log-Troubleshooting#problem-with-aes-encryption).
+There are more info about it in this [community post](https://community.ubnt.com/t5/UNMS-Ubiquiti-Network-Management/EdgeRouter-Pro-fails-to-show-in-console/m-p/2053737#M1001).
+This problem could have multiple reason but the most probable one is that something replaced device specific UNMS key with universal key.
+There is a bug ([beta communiety thread](https://community.ubnt.com/t5/airCube-ISP-AC-Beta/Firmware-1-0-2-Web-UI-Issue/m-p/2056059#M530)) in UMobile application which could replace UNMS key.

+# Connection terminated by UNMS (system info)

+Typical example:

+    Jul 28 22:26:41 dapi-bridge[459]: peer closed connection (status 1000): Connection terminated by UNMS while getting system info.

+This log line means that UNMS can't connect this device.
+It could mean that its model or FW is not supported or there is a problem with parsing device info.
+If it happens, please contact us via [UNMS community](https://community.ubnt.com/t5/UNMS-Ubiquiti-Network-Management/bd-p/UNMSBeta).
+We would like to know your device model, FW version and [UNMS logs](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#where-to-find-unms-logs) and output of this command:

+     ls /sys/class/net

 # Problem with a custom reverse proxy

 Typical example: